 As our Captain Billy said, the dolphins come up to the boat for a visit because they want to, if we fed them, we would never know if they are here just for food or if they want to be here to interact.

-Floppy was the name of our guide today and she has been studying and swimming with dolphins for 18 years.
-She knows what she is doing and when radioing to the other vessels to discuss whether they would stay with a pod or move on, she and Billy chose to move on.
+Our guide Floppy has been studying dolphins and having dolphin encounters for 18 years.
+She knows what she is doing.
+When radioing to the other vessels to discuss whether they would stay with a pod or move on, she and Billy chose to move on.

-Our boat moved to the other side of the bay away from the bigger vessels and found the most playful dolphins that they know of.
+Our boat moved to the other side of the bay away from the bigger vessels and found the most playful dolphins to have a dolphin encounter with.

-Floppy studied the group before allowing us in the water.
+Floppy studied the dolphins before allowing us in the water.

-Dave was the first in of the group as he is a fish at heart and went straight to the pod where he played with them for a good 20 minutes never leaving their side.
+Dave was the first in of the group as he is a fish at heart, and went straight to the pod where he had the most amazing dolphin encounter of his life.
+He played with them for a good 20 minutes never leaving their side.

-We were told to sing and do some twirls to attract them.
+We were told to sing and do some twirls to attract the dolphins.
 I didn’t do much, I simply swam and floated getting my fill of dolphin fun.

 He was determined to get the best photographs and video and sang his heart out while diving, spinning and turning upside down.
 It worked because the dolphins loved him.

 Billy and Floppy were yelling at the rest of us to follow Dave.
 “That guy knows what he’s doing, he has never left the dolphins side, He’s a great strong swimmer.
 Follow that guy!”

 I heard their yells from the boat trying to get the rest of us to go to the right direction of the trio of dolphins.
 Lucky for us, a fourth dolphin was swimming around and coming by to visit the rest of us that weren’t quite as on the ball as Dave.